 WHEN TO END HOME ISOLATION

-Talk with your health care provider about when it is safe to end home isolation.
-When it is safe depends upon your specific situation.
 These are the general recommendations from the CDC for when to be around other people.
-The CDC guidelines are updated frequently: www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/end-home-isolation.html.
+The CDC guidelines are updated frequently: www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html.

 If you are tested for COVID-19 after your diagnosis or after having symptoms of the illness, it is safe to be around others if ALL of the following are true:

-- You have gone at least 24 hours with no fever without the use of fever-reducing medicine.
+- You have gone at least 24 hours with no fever without the use of fever-reducing medicine AND

 TAKE CARE OF YOURSELF